Bike Tours Madrid

 Tapas Walking Tour: A tour guide and 5 tapas break(tapas + drink)

 Real Madrid Bike Tour: Included is a bicycle, a lock, and a tour guide, bottle of water.
-Please, note entrance to the stadium is not included
+Please, note entrance to the stadium is not included (This tour is temporarily unavailable due to stadium renovation)

 Madrid Green & Parks Tour: Included is a bycicle, a tour guide, bottle of water